 Do not fear the lake-effect snow you've likely heard about—winter is when this city shines brightest.
 Canalside's revitalization brings out the best in art, food, and fun—think ice bikes, skating, and free events including theme nights every Friday.
 When it's time to go inside, cozy up at Shea's Performing Arts Center, where you can catch live musicals, plays, and films.

 The exceptional thing about Ellicottville is that it makes winter fun—for skiers and non-skiers alike.
 Thrill-seekers get their kicks on Holiday Valley's ski slopes, tubing chutes, and mountain coaster.
 While others who prefer the peace and tranquility of the great indoors find their niche at Oasis Spa, Ellicottville Brewing Co., or any of the art galleries, boutiques, and eateries lining downtown.
 And with ski discount packages from the Inn at Holiday Valley, it's safe to say you'll want to stay awhile.

-If you've delayed a trip out East because of prices and crowds—we get it.
-Luckily, the off-season deals at Montauk Manor or Gurney's Inn Resort & Spa make vacation a reality, without breaking the bank.
+Off-season deals at Montauk Manor or Gurney's Inn Resort & Spa make vacation a reality, without breaking the bank.
 Whether you explore the seaside beauty of Montauk Point State Park or hike Camp Hero, it's clear that "The End" is something special.
 Must-see spots include Montauk Lighthouse and Montauk Brewing Company, where visitors enjoy craft brews like the Wave Chaser IPA.
 Plus, the off-season offers the pleasure of Long Island vineyards without the summer crowds—get a taste at Wölffer Vineyard or Channing Daughters Winery.